frconor-ebook/meditations/_posts/2025-10-09-against-all-hope.md

 Hope encourages us to begin again with cheerfulness and patience, and without getting tired.

-We\'re told in the *Catechism of the Catholic Church,* "Hope is the theological virtue by which we desire the kingdom of heaven and eternal life as our happiness, placing our trust in Christ\'s promises and relying not on our own strength, but on the help of the grace of the Holy Spirit" (*Catechism*, Point 1817).
+We're told in the *Catechism of the Catholic Church,* "Hope is the theological virtue by which we desire the kingdom of heaven and eternal life as our happiness, placing our trust in Christ's promises and relying not on our own strength, but on the help of the grace of the Holy Spirit" (*Catechism*, Point 1817).

 "Let us hold fast to the confession of our hope without wavering, for he who promised is faithful" (Heb.
 10:23).

 "The Holy Spirit \...
-He poured out upon us richly through Jesus Christ our Savior, so that we might be justified by his grace and become heirs in hope of eternal life\" (Titus 3:6-7).
+He poured out upon us richly through Jesus Christ our Savior, so that we might be justified by his grace and become heirs in hope of eternal life" (Titus 3:6-7).

-"The virtue of hope," the *Catechism of the Catholic Church* says, "responds to the aspiration to happiness which God has placed in the heart of every man; it takes up the hopes that inspire men\'s activities and purifies them so as to order them to the Kingdom of heaven; it keeps man from discouragement; it sustains him during times of abandonment; it opens up his heart in expectation of eternal beatitude.
+"The virtue of hope," the *Catechism of the Catholic Church* says, "responds to the aspiration to happiness which God has placed in the heart of every man; it takes up the hopes that inspire men's activities and purifies them so as to order them to the Kingdom of heaven; it keeps man from discouragement; it sustains him during times of abandonment; it opens up his heart in expectation of eternal beatitude.
 Buoyed up by hope, he is preserved from selfishness and led to the happiness that flows from charity.

-"Christian hope takes up and fulfills the hope of the chosen people which has its origin and model in the hope of Abraham"---who in hope against hope, believed---\"who was blessed abundantly by the promises of God fulfilled in Isaac, and who was purified by the test of the sacrifice.
+"Christian hope takes up and fulfills the hope of the chosen people which has its origin and model in the hope of Abraham"---who in hope against hope, believed---"who was blessed abundantly by the promises of God fulfilled in Isaac, and who was purified by the test of the sacrifice.
 'Hoping against hope, he believed, and thus became the father of many nations' (Rom.
 4:18).

-"Christian hope unfolds from the beginning of Jesus\' preaching in the proclamation of the beatitudes.
+"Christian hope unfolds from the beginning of Jesus' preaching in the proclamation of the beatitudes.
 The beatitudes raise our hope toward heaven as the new Promised Land; they trace the path that leads through the trials that await the disciples of Jesus.
 But through the merits of Jesus Christ and of his Passion, God keeps us in the 'hope that does not disappoint' (Rom.
 5:5).

 "Hope is the 'sure and steadfast anchor of the soul\...that enters...where Jesus has gone as a forerunner on our behalf' (Heb.
 6:19-20).

 "Hope is also a weapon that protects us in the struggle of salvation: 'Let us \... put on the breastplate of faith and charity, and for a helmet the hope of salvation' (1 Thess.
 5:8).
 It affords us joy even under trial: 'Rejoice in your hope, be patient in tribulation' (Rom.
 12:12).
 Hope is expressed and nourished in prayer" (*Catechism*, Points 1818-1820).

 Prayer is the language of hope.
-"We can therefore hope in the glory of heaven promised by God to those who love him and do his will (cf. Rom.
+"We can therefore hope in the glory of heaven promised by God to those who love him and do his will (*cf*.
+Rom.
 8:28-30; Matt.
 7:21).
 In every circumstance, each one of us should hope, with the grace of God, to persevere 'to the end' (Matt.
-10:22) and to obtain the joy of heaven, as God\'s eternal reward for the good works accomplished with the grace of Christ.
+10:22) and to obtain the joy of heaven, as God's eternal reward for the good works accomplished with the grace of Christ.

 "In hope, the Church prays for 'all men to be saved' (1 Tim.
 2:4).
 She longs to be united with Christ, her Bridegroom, in the glory of heaven" (*Catechism*, Point 1821).

 We are told in the *Catechism*: "Hope, O my soul, hope.
 You know neither the day nor the hour.
 Watch carefully, for everything passes quickly, even though your impatience makes doubtful what is certain, and turns a very short time into a long one.

-"Dream that the more you struggle, the more you prove the love that you bear your God, and the more you will rejoice one day with your Beloved, in a happiness and rapture that can never end" (St. Teresa of Ávila, Excl.
-15:3).
+"Dream that the more you struggle, the more you prove the love that you bear your God, and the more you will rejoice one day with your Beloved, in a happiness and rapture that can never end" (St. Teresa of Ávila, *Excl.
+15:3*).

 St. John Paul II liked to call Our Lady "the Woman of Hope" (John Paul II, Apostolic Letter, *Tertio millennio adveniente*, Point 48, November 10, 1994).